-Gran Canaria is the hot new winter training ground.
-The ideal temperatures, extreme altitude and cycling friendly roads have made the island a favorite destination for the top contenders in the pro peloton.
+Gran Canaria is the top winter training ground.
+The ideal temperatures, extreme altitude and cycling friendly roads have made the island a favorite destination for the main contenders in the pro peloton.

 Trust Thomson to deliver a camp that goes above and beyond.
 Gran Canaria has it all: Big mountains, endless sunshine, and a 4 star resort to rest and recharge at the end of each day.
 This cycling paradise, just a short flight from Barcelona or Madrid, reaches 2000 m in elevation (6,000ft).
 We put the island’s big climbs, Valley of the Tears and Pico de las Nieves, up there with the hardest climbs we’ve done in the Alps.
 The perfect temperatures guarantee you’ll return home with a killer cycling tan and superior fitness.